The Guardian: C. P. Scott

 C. P. Scott made the newspaper nationally recognised.
 He was editor for 57 years from 1872, and became its owner when he bought the paper from the estate of Taylor's son in 1907.
 Under Scott, the paper's moderate editorial line became more radical, supporting William Gladstone when the Liberals split in 1886, and opposing the Second Boer War against popular opinion.
-Scott supported the movement for women's suffrage, but was critical of any tactics by the Suffragettes that involved direct action: "The really ludicrous position is that Mr Lloyd George is fighting to enfranchise seven million women and the militants are smashing unoffending people's windows and breaking up benevolent societies' meetings in a desperate effort to prevent him."
+Scott supported the movement for women's suffrage, but was critical of any tactics by the suffragettes that involved direct action: "The really ludicrous position is that Mr Lloyd George is fighting to enfranchise seven million women and the militants are smashing unoffending people's windows and breaking up benevolent societies' meetings in a desperate effort to prevent him."
 Scott thought the Suffragettes' "courage and devotion" was "worthy of a better cause and saner leadership".
 It has been argued that Scott's criticism reflected a widespread disdain, at the time, for those women who "transgressed the gender expectations of Edwardian society".

 Scott commissioned J. M. Synge and his friend Jack Yeats to produce articles and drawings documenting the social conditions of the west of Ireland; these pieces were published in 1911 in the collection Travels in Wicklow, West Kerry and Connemara.

 Scott's friendship with Chaim Weizmann played a role in the Balfour Declaration.
 In 1948 The Manchester Guardian was a supporter of the new State of Israel.

 Ownership of the paper passed in June 1936 to the Scott Trust (named after the last owner, John Russell Scott, who was the first chairman of the Trust).
 This move ensured the paper's independence.

 From 1930 to 1967, a special archival copy of all the daily newspapers was preserved in 700 zinc cases.
-These were found in 1988 whilst the newspaper's archives were deposited at the University of Manchester's John Rylands University Library, on the Oxford Road campus.
+These were found in 1988 while the newspaper's archives were deposited at the University of Manchester's John Rylands University Library, on the Oxford Road campus.
 The first case was opened and found to contain the newspapers issued in August 1930 in pristine condition.
 The zinc cases had been made each month by the newspaper's plumber and stored for posterity.
 The other 699 cases were not opened and were all returned to storage at The Guardian's garage, owing to shortage of space at the library.